JeroenVanB/LAMAS/docs/index.md

 ##### Player Class

 The player class is an abstract class in which some basic functions are defined, such as _calculate\_score()_ and _play\_card()_.
 Many other functions consider finding a specific card of the player e.g. _get_highest\_card()_ and _get\_lowest\_card\_of\_suit()_.
 These functions are defined here, since they can be used in different types of tactics.
 The abstract class _Player_ is extended by different types of agents.
 The subclasses override the function _pick\_card()_ and _guess\_wins()_, in which the tactics are implemented.
-This way, we created two simple agents called the _RandomAgent_ (which plays random cards) and the _GreedyAgent_ (which plays the highest cards).
+This way, we created two simple agents called the _RandomAgent_ (RA), which plays random cards, and the _GreedyAgent_ (GA), which plays the highest cards.
 The two subclasses that we mainly focussed on are the _GreedyKripkeAgent_ (GKA) and _FullKripkeAgent_ (FKA).
 These both make use of a Kripke model, to determine which cards to play.
 The GKA always tries to win a trick, using a set of rules based on a Kripke model.
 If a GKA has already won as much games, as he guessed, he will play a random card.
 The FKA also uses the same tactics as the GKA to win tricks, but also has a losing strategy.
 These exact rules of these strategies explained below in the section 'Strategy'.
 ##### GameModel Class

 The GameModel contains all the variables and functions to run the game.
 The function _next\_move()_ keeps being executed in the main loop.
 It determines whose turn it is and checks if a trick, round or game should start or end.
 It also lets the current player make a move.